Palm Springs Annulment Attorneys

 not qualify for an annulment it can still grant a divorce.

 A Decree of Annulment cannot be granted just because you and your spouse

 California Family Code sections 2200

-et seq. set forth the grounds that qualify you for one.
-The statutory criteria are divided into two broad categories: Void and Voidable Marriages.
+et seq. set forth the grounds that may qualify you for one.
+These statutory criteria

 What is a Void Marriage?

 Certain marriages are void from the inception as a matter of public policy.

 In California, a marriage between people related to a certain degree by

 blood (half siblings, uncles, aunts, nephews and nieces) is void.
 How